electron/electron/docs/tutorial/updates.md

 Atlassian.
 Supports multiple applications and channels; uses a static file store to minify server cost.

+## Using Saas

+If you don't want to run your own service, you can use one of this online service :
+- [Update Rock!](update.rocks) - Update server which support private releases and is free for open source project.

 ## Implementing Updates in Your App

 Once you've deployed your update server, continue with importing the required